mevivek3620/Trial/website/Readme.md

-kapili hostel-Learn.iitg

-Learn.iitg Webpage info-
--login and signup validation
--Courses for 8 departments and 8 clubs
--all the courses on same page,after clicking on concerned department and corresponding course tab -if login is done by some special ids(to be given to department profs or admins) only they can upload new courses(videos) on the website along with their description
+# Features of the Website

+* Sign Up and Log In and Log Out Facility
+* Clubs and Departments can upload courses using unique login id's.
+* Users can access all course materials in real-time and can even download it.
+* Users can upload the content to our database.
+* Synchronus DataBase for both app and web development.
+* Real-time alerts upon file uploads
+* Course Videos can be uploaded even in breaks.
+Like if there is an extension to the content that was created, say months ago, we can upload more content by choosing the course from the list which shows all courses made by them.
--videos can be uploaded only by department admins and then played by anyone -videos can also be downloaded to system by users -Common database for both the app and website using firebase -some open-source templates have been used at some points which were freely available -pdf can be uploaded by students
+* videos can be uploaded only by department admins and then played by anyone

+> Note : some open-source templates have been used at some points which were freely available
--separate section for pdf upload by departments

-bugs-
+## Bugs-
 -sometimes some of the images are not loading on the webpage -pdfs cant be downloaded at the moment